deepset-ai/haystack/docs/_src/api/api/reader.md

 - `tokenizer`: Name of the tokenizer (usually the same as model)
 - `use_gpu`: Whether to make use of a GPU (if available).
 - `top_k`: The maximum number of answers to return
-- `max_seq_len`: Max sequence length of one input text for the model.
+- `max_seq_len`: Max sequence length of one input table for the model.
+If the number of tokens of query + table exceed max_seq_len, the table will be truncated by removing rows until the input size fits the model.

 <a name="table.TableReader.predict"></a>
 #### predict